arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-arduino-library/content.md

 - **Function optimization**: Unused functions have been removed, streamlining the library.
 - **Direct calls to mbed core removed**: This change enhances the library's compatibility and ease of use.
 - **Example reworking**: Updated examples provide clearer demonstrations of the library's capabilities.
-- **Documentation improvement**: Enhanced documentation offers bette support to users.
+- **Documentation improvement**: Enhanced documentation offers better support to users.

 #### Practical Application Enhancements
 <br></br>